Migrant and Seasonal Farmworkers Monitor Advocate System

 Monitor Advocates at the National, Regional, and State levels help to ensure that the services provided to Migrant Seasonal Farmworkers (MSFWs) are "qualitatively equivalent and quantitatively proportionate" to the services provided to other jobseekers.
 This means that MSFWs should receive all workforce development services, benefits and protections on an equitable and non-discriminatory basis (i.e. career guidance, testing, job development, training, and job referral).

-State and Regional Monitor Advocates are responsible for ensuring that services provided are in accordance with federal regulations (20 C.F.R.
-651-658) and the Workforce Investment Act.
+Monitor Advocates are responsible for ensuring that services provided are in accordance with federal regulations (20 C.F.R.
+651-654-and 658) and the Workforce Investment Act (after July 1, 2015, the Monitor Advocates will be responsible for such services under the Workforce Innovation and Opportunity Act).

-The Monitor Advocates support the needs of MSFWs by:
+The Monitor Advocates support the needs of farmworkers by:

-- Providing information about farmworker needs, characteristics, and concerns;
+- Collecting information about farmworker needs, characteristics, and concerns to improve the provision of services to farmworkers;

-- Developing linkages with a broad range of stakeholders, including community- and employer-based organizations;
+- Collaborating with a broad range of stakeholders, including community- and employer-based organizations;

-- Producing annual service assessments and analyses to promote a better understanding of services to farmworkers and to highlighting special efforts and accomplishments by states in serving them; and,
+- Producing annual service assessments and analyses to promote a better understanding of services to farmworkers and to highlight special efforts and accomplishments by states in serving them; and,

 - Ensuring that all legal protections are afforded to farmworkers and that their complaints are promptly resolved.